Skip to main content

 });

-If a module uses a plugin helper (e.g. auth(...), complexity(...)) without the corresponding app plugin being registered, Baeta throws at schema build time.
-You won't get silent no-ops.
+Using a plugin helper (e.g. auth(...), complexity(...)) without registering the matching app plugin throws at startup, when createApplication builds the schema.
+No silent no-ops.

 1. Registration order = setup order.
-Each plugin's setup phase runs in array order.
-Later plugins observe compilers already mutated by earlier ones, so they can read metadata set by earlier plugins and react to it.
+Each plugin's setup phase runs in array order, so later plugins can read metadata set by earlier ones.

 2. Earlier plugins wrap later ones at runtime.
 Middlewares attached by the first plugin run outside middlewares attached by later plugins.
-With plugins: [A, B] and a resolver R, execution unfolds as:
+With plugins: [A, B] and a resolver R:

 A pre → B pre → R → B post → A post